-Customer infospace, also known as INFOO, is a 2KB area of MRAM which controls a variety of customer-specific features of the MCU.
-The following sections provide information on how to provision INFOO for a particular application.
+Customer infospace, also known as INFO0, controls a variety of customer-specific features of the MCU.
+The following sections provide information on how to provision INFO0 for a particular application.

-The scripts for the following examples are also located in /tools/apoll4b_scripts directory in the AmbiqSuite SDK.
+The scripts for the following examples are also located in /tools/apoll05b_scripts directory in the AmbigSuite SDK.